rccordell/f18rwda/assignments.md

 2. Take no more than two information overload days during the semester.
 3. Fully meet expectations regarding in-class device according to the [policies outlined in the device use rubric][13].
 4. Create a website following option 1 or 2 in the "A Domain of Your Own" assignment.
-5. Write at least 8 "Satisfactory" weekly blog entries over the course of the semester.
+5. Write at least 6 "Satisfactory" weekly blog entries over the course of the semester.
 As specified in the blogging assignment, you may not complete two blog posts for credit in the same week, and you cannot make up missed blog entries at the end of the semester.
-6. Complete at least 1 optional writing assignment and revise until you and your instructor agree it is "Satisfactory."
+6. Complete at least 1 optional writing assignment and revise it until you and your instructor agree it is "Satisfactory."

 ### "C" Contract